WGBH-MLA/AAPB2/app/views/override/search.md

 your results based on which organization contributed the records to the AAPB collection, or based on the state in which the content originated.
 Clicking on a state will show all records contributed by all stations in that state.

 The **YEAR** facet lets you filter your results by a specific year or range of years.
-Please note that only 1/3 of AAPB records are currently dated, as cataloging is still in progress.
+Please note that less than half of all records for digitized assets are currently dated, as cataloging is still in progress.

 ### Expanding Your Search